Worm was right there with us

 I feel more kinship with Worm than with the vast majority of my own countrymen who never served.

 For that matter, though I didn’t like them much at the time, I feel more kinship with those poor bastards whom Saddam ordered to launch SCUDs at us–and were quite often pounced upon by Coalition aircraft within minutes of sending their rockets aloft–than I do with these spoiled Antifa hipsters and their ilk, who’ve never heard a shot fired in anger, never known a day of hunger, and yet are filled with loathing for all things this great land has given them.
-Or with these Boogaloo idiots who claim to be defending traditional Western values from anarchy and mob rule, but many of whom are really just White supremacists.
+Or with these Boogaloo idiots who claim to be defending traditional Western values from anarchy and mob rule, but many of whom are really just white supremacists.

 We few, we happy few, we band of brothers . . .”